EsupPortail/Esup-Pod/docs/4.x/Installation/optional/meeting-install_en.md

 However, for institutions that previously had a local BBB infrastructure, using the ESR BBB has an impact on users.

-Documentation of this feature can be useful for these institutions: [Migration of BigBlueButton Infrastructure, with the Support of Pod](bbb-infrastructure-migration-with-pod-support_en)
+Documentation of this feature can be useful for these institutions: [Migration of BigBlueButton infrastructure, with the support of Pod](bbb-infrastructure-migration-install_en)

 ### Importing an External Video / BigBlueButton Recording as a Video

 This feature allows users to easily import recordings into the platform from other external services or applications (typically, conducting a Big Blue Button virtual classroom via Moodle, a video published on PeerTube...).

-Documentation of this feature is available on this Wiki: [Importing an External Video / BigBlueButton Recording as a Video](import-external-video-bbb-recording_en)
+Documentation of this feature is available on this Wiki: [Importing an external Video / BigBlueButton recording as a Video](import-external-video-bbb-recording-install_en)

 ### Setting Up Webinar Mode for BigBlueButton Sessions for Pod